MuneezaAzmat/Clustering-for-SWAT/SM_estimation/Readme.md

 ## 01_Gen_Clustering_Data
 #### Prerequisites:
+run `Data_input_hru.ipynb` and have numpy arrays of numeric hru features data stored at location `data_path`
 #### Reads:
-Region 02 data read from .hru output files and saved into snumpy arrays.
+Region 02 data read from .hru output files and saved into numpy arrays.
 #### Parameters:
 `Clustering_feature_names` : Change the features used for clustering.
 #### Saves: